Rangerz132/spendguard-app/README.md

 ### Upcoming features / improvements

-- Improve the "Empty Card" component visually (In Progress)
+- Add an "Edit Profile" page (To Do)
 - Improve the "SignIn" / "SignUp" page visually (In Progress)
-- Add an "Edit Profile" page (To Do)
 - Enhance responsiveness for different devices (To Do)
 - Add recurrent activity option (To Do)
 - Add notification system